 3: Narrow down your options for your first language to learn

-All different areas in the world of programming, such as the ones I mentioned before, have a stronger focus on either one of the following:
+All different areas in the world of coding and web development, such as the ones I mentioned before, have a stronger focus on either one of the following:

 - Back-end development languages

 These two categories of languages take care of very different aspects of the overall project of creating and maintaining a specific program or project.

 This broad division into two groups can help you decide on your first programming language.